1. Conversational Voice AI in 2026

 [24] This is a little bit 🤯 if you have been building stuff on the Internet for a long time.
 HTTP has always been a TCP-based protocol!

 QUIC will be a big part of the future of media streaming on the Internet.
 Migration to QUIC-based protocols for realtime media streaming will take time, though.
-One blocker to building QUIC-based voice agents is that Safari does not yet support the QUIC-based evolution of WebSockets, WebTransport.
+One blocker to building QUIC-based voice agents is that Safari support for the QUIC-based evolution of WebSockets, WebTransport, is very new.

 The Media over QUIC IETF working group[25] aims to develop a "simple low-latency media delivery solution for ingest and distribution of media."
 As with all standards, hashing out how to support the widest possible array of important use cases with the simplest possible building blocks is not easy.
 People are excited about using QUIC for on-demand video streaming, large-scale video broadcast, live video streaming, low-latency sessions with large numbers of participants, and low-latency 1:1 sessions.